-After passing the Comprehensive Examination, the candidate submits a prospectus to the faculty supervisor and a prospectus committee from the academic division for review for feedback and corrections.
-Once the prospectus is deemed acceptable to the supervisor and the prospectus committee, these faculty members will submit a Prospectus Approval Form to the ReDoc Office via email to phd@nobts.edu.
-The candidate will then submit their approved prospectus to the ReDoc Office via email to phd@nobts.edu as well.
-All prospectuses for dissertations involving research with human subjects also require IRB approval.
-Once the Prospectus Approval Form and IRB Human Research Application Form (for required dissertations) have been submitted, the ReDoc Office will notify the student.
+After passing the Comprehensive Examination, the candidate submits a prospectus to the faculty supervisor and a Prospectus Committee of 2-3 faculty readers from the academic division for review for feedback and corrections.
+Each member of the Prospectus Committee will complete the Prospectus Evaluation Form.
+The supervisor will ensure that the final prospectus is sufficiently revised according to the evaluations.
+Once the prospectus is deemed acceptable to the supervisor and the prospectus committee, these faculty members will sign the Prospectus Approval Form and the supervisor will submit the Prospectus Approval Form AND each Prospectus Evaluation Form to the ReDoc Office via email to phd@nobts.edu.
+The candidate will also submit their approved prospectus to the ReDoc Office via email to phd@nobts.edu, but the prospectus will not be accepted as submitted until the supervisor has submitted their evaluation and approval forms.
+Once these forms have been submitted, the student officially becomes a PhD Candidate (ABD).